jcnguye/ser321-spring20223-C-jcnguye/Assignment5/Activity1/README.md

 Very basic peer-2-peer for a chat.
 All peers can communicate with each other.

 Each peer is client and server at the same time.
-When started the peer has a serverthread in which the peer listens for potential other peers to connect.
+When started the peer has a serverthread in which the peer listens for potential other peers to connect thats automatiic.

-The peer can choose to listen to other peers by setting the host:port for the peers they want to be able to send messages to them.
-For every one of these peers that this peer wants to listen to a thread is created and a connection established to the server (which is another peer).

-Then chatting can start if everyone did this.
+Chattiing starts when client joins

 Client Thread constantly listens.